Legacy of Nursing

 Auntie Put and the Putnam House

 In 1913, Frank Putnam moved his printing business from Conconully to Tonasket and started the newspaper The Tonasket Times.
 He and his wife, Fanny, built their home—the Putnam House—on the hill in Tonasket.
-This house later became the home of Neil Helburg.
+This house later became the home of Neil Helberg.
 Fanny Putnam, known as Auntie Put, delivered many babies, made house calls, and did practical nursing.
 She passed in 1971.
 A former owner mentioned she nursed patients in her home and that the house was used as an unofficial hospital; it even featured a dumb waiter.

 The First Hospital in Tonasket